wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.0.7 - 2013/06/13 =
+* Tweak: Added PHP Public Static to functions in Class.
+Done so that Public Static warnings don't show in DE_BUG mode.

 = 1.0.6 - 2013/06/11 =
 * Fixed: Email template header image not showing in outbound email template and preview.
 Header image was uploading and showing correctly in the admin panel under upload input but not showing in template applied to outbound emails and preview.
 * Tweak: Updated support URL to the plugins wordpress.org support forum